Mishquad/DataQuestioner/README.md

 # DataQuestioner

-A modular system for automated business data analysis, hypothesis generation, and validation using Mistral-based LLMs.
-This repository is structured for scalability and ease of use, providing tools for local deployment, CI/CD, and output generation in various formats.
+LLM-based system for automated business data analysis, hypothesis generation, and validation using Mistral-based models.
+Core idea is to regularly check for data-drift (whatever that means)

 ---